chhavitekriwal/crypto-price-converter/README.md

 ## Cryptocurrency Converter
-A wrapper around Coingecko API to convert cryptocurrencies = part of an internship assignment.
+A wrapper around Coingecko API to convert cryptocurrencies as part of an internship assignment.

 ### Run Locally